BIBI78/NewDiceGame/README.md

 * ![gradient image 1](assets/images/gradient1.png)
 * ![gradient image 2](assets/images/gradient2.png)
 * the color schemes were chosen with the 1980s arcade-game-feel in mind.
 I wanted to make a "throwback" game to a time period I never experienced.
+# Typography
+* I used Google Font for the typography: I wanted to really invoke the "Street Fighter" feeling so choosing the fonts wasnt that complicated.
+I used the "Permanent Marker" font ( for that street tag feel) for the main title and the "Press Start 2P" for everything else.
 * The very bottom where it says SLATT and FREE YSL are just names from rap music that I used to make the game seem more legit like "Nintendo 1988" or something you would see at the bottom of a arcade game screen.
 You can also click on SLATT 2022 to return to the homescreen but it is not very important.

 - Cool Function